appuchias/appuchias.github.io/content/posts/2024/CAN-OBD.md

 ---
-title: 'Creating my own "OBD-II reader" to access the CAN bus of a car'
+title: Creating my own "OBD-II reader" to access the CAN bus of a car
-description: "Because I wanted to and many interesting things can be done with it."
+description: Because I wanted to and many interesting things can be done with it.
 author: Appuchia
 date: 2024-01-20
 lastmod: 2024-07-21
 categories:
   - EN
   - Hardware
   - Software
-    - Products
   - Cars
+  - Vectra
 tags:
   - Learning
   - Utility
   - CAN-OBD
 cover:
-    image: '/images/2024-01-20_CAN-OBD/kumpan-electric-sNQ4EnbT980-unsplash.jpg'
+  image: /images/2024-01-20_CAN-OBD/kumpan-electric-sNQ4EnbT980-unsplash.jpg
-    caption: "Photo by [Kumpan Electric](https://unsplash.com/@kumpan_electric) on [Unsplash](https://unsplash.com/photos/white-and-blue-charger-adapter-sNQ4EnbT980)"
+  caption: Photo by [Kumpan Electric](https://unsplash.com/@kumpan_electric) on [Unsplash](https://unsplash.com/photos/white-and-blue-charger-adapter-sNQ4EnbT980)
 ---

 This post will cover my attempt of building a completely open way to read the